 Safety Procedures for Face-to-Face consultations

-To minimise community transmission, face-to-face consultations will be limited during the lockdown period and only offered in essential circumstances.
 To ensure the safety of our clients and our clinicians during face-to-face consultations, the following safety procedures will be in place:

 Psychologists will ensure that the space is cleaned regularly and that all surfaces and equipment (e.g., assessment tools or toys) are disinfected between sessions